JuliaLang/julia/stdlib/Logging/docs/src/index.md

 enabled.

-Second, the logging tools allow you to attach arbitrary data to each event as a set of key value pairs.
+Second, the logging tools allow you to attach arbitrary data to each event as a set of key--value pairs.
 This allows you to capture local variables and other program state for later analysis.
 For example, to attach the local array variable `A` and the sum of a vector `v` as the key `s` you can use